cscart/docs/en/developer_guide/api/entities/product_features.rst

 .. warning::

-    Be sure to send all the feature variants in the array—the variants that you don't send will be lost.
+    Be sure to send all the feature variants in the object—the variants that you don't send will be lost.

 In the response you receive the ID of the feature.